Red Dead Online money works a little differently to in standard single-player, or even its GTA Online counterpart.

 The differences are twofold: firstly and most noticeably, there are two types of currency in Red Dead Online instead of just one - regular Dollars, and Gold.

 Regular money meanwhile is used to buy all the same sorts of things you can buy in single-player: upgrades, weapons, ammo, camp upgrades, some cosmetics, and so on.
-Regular money can only be earned by playing the game, whilst Gold can be earned both by playing the game (albeit very slowly) or through microtransactions when they're introduced.
+Regular money can only be earned by playing the game, whilst Gold can be earned both by playing the game (albeit very slowly) or through the microtransactions that have now been introduced.

-The second major difference between how money works in single player versus the multiplayer Red Dead Online mode is that it's earned much slower in Red Dead Online.
+The second major difference between how money works in single player versus the multiplayer Red Dead Online mode is that it's earned much slower in Red Dead Online, even after recent updates to try and address the issue.
 Take looting for instance: in the main single-player mode you might earn a few dollars from looting the body of a random Bandit you've killed; in Red Dead Online, it's about a tenth of that - ten or twenty Cents instead of one or two dollars.

-Items aren't cheap in Red Dead Online, either - a Mauser Pistol will set you back $1,000 for instance - so the long and short of it is this: earning money, be it regular Dollars or the soon-to-be-microtransactional Gold, is a real grind.
+Items aren't cheap in Red Dead Online, either - weapons have been reduced in cost, but are still very pricey (a Mauser Pistol originally set you back $1,000 for instance, but still costs $600 now) - so the long and short of it is this: earning money, be it regular Dollars or the soon-to-be-microtransactional Gold, is a real grind.

 For more Red Dead Online advice like this, we have a list of Red Dead Online tips to get you started, plus advice one how to make money fast in Red Dead Online, and how to create a Posse and join players, too.